JorgeVF01/M-S2022/README.md

 * Use initial parameters based on data provided by the [CONACYT and Centro Geo](https://datos.covid-19.conacyt.mx/).
 Data will take only 2020 lapse and from January to March of 2021 due to the schema change in the data made by the data provider.

-* Implmenet a N-Body system with `Python` in order to describe the COVID-19 Spreading and Behavior as a pandemic.
+* Implmenet a N-Body system with `Python3` in order to describe the COVID-19 Spreading and Behavior as a pandemic.

 * Implement a Death function triggering a statement of no interaction between the death body and the population.